Malika1109/Random-Separators-for-SLMs/README.md

 This project investigates whether random separators, previously shown to work on LLMs, can also improve performance in resource-constrained Small Language Models (SLMs).
 We evaluate across classification, generation, and robustness tasks to explore both effectiveness and reliability.

-The original work of Lu et al. evaluated random separator strategies **only on Large Language Models (LLMs)** and **classification tasks**.

-This code adapts their framework to:
+This code adapts the framework of Lu et al. (2024) to:
 - **Small Language Models** (< 1B parameters), e.g., `gpt2`, `EleutherAI/gpt-neo-125M`, `Qwen2.5-0.5B`, etc.
 - **Both classification and generation tasks**
   - Classification: SST-2, SST-5, MR, Subj, AG News, TREC, MPQA